Broodiness: Broodiness in males

 In all species of phalaropes, the males become broody rather than the female.
 The females leave the nest after finishing laying to let the males incubate the eggs and take care of the young.
 Male emus (Dromaius novaehollandiae) become broody after their mates start laying, and begin to incubate the eggs before the laying period is complete.
+Male cassowaries are the ones who brood and raise the chicks, with the females playing no role beyond laying the eggs.

 Non-broodiness

 A small number of atypical birds such as Passeriformes of the genus Molothrus (cowbirds) do not become broody but lay their eggs in the nests of other species for incubation, known as brood parasitism.
 The Australian brushturkey (Alectura lathami) also does not become broody, rather, it covers the eggs with a large mound of vegetable matter, which decomposes, keeping the eggs warm until hatching.
-The crab-plover, (Dromas ardeola), which lives on the coasts and islands of the Indian Ocean, lets its eggs incubate primarily by the heat of the sun, and will leave its nest unattended, occasionally for days at a time.
+The crab-plover (Dromas ardeola), which lives on the coasts and islands of the Indian Ocean, lets its eggs incubate primarily by the heat of the sun, and will leave its nest unattended, occasionally for days at a time.

 In domestic poultry

 Broody hens can be recognized by their behaviour.
-They sit firmly over the eggs, and when people approach or try to remove the eggs, threaten the person by erecting their feathers, emitting a characteristic sound like clo-clo-clo and will peck aggressively.
+They sit firmly over the eggs, and when people approach or try to remove the eggs, they threaten the person by erecting their feathers, emitting a characteristic sound like clo-clo-clo and will peck aggressively.
 When broody, hens often temporarily cease eating or reduce their feed consumption.

 Letting eggs accumulate in a relatively dark place near the floor often stimulates hens to become broody.
 Placing artificial eggs into nests also stimulates broodiness.
 Keeping hens in dark places with warm temperatures and in view of vocalising orphan chicks can induce broodiness, even in breeds that normally do not go broody.

 Some environmental conditions stimulate broodiness.
 In heavy breeds of chickens, warm weather tends to bring about broodiness.
 Removing eggs each day, out of the sight of the hens, helps avoid broodiness not only in domestic poultry but also in some wild species in captivity.
 This continued egg laying means more eggs are laid than would occur under natural conditions.
 Poultry farming in battery cages also helps to avoid broodiness.

 In commercial egg-laying

-Because hens stop laying when they become broody, commercial poultry breeders perceive broodiness not as a normal physiological process, but as an impediment to egg and poultry meat production.
+Because hens stop laying when they become broody, commercial poultry breeders perceive broodiness as an impediment to egg and poultry meat production.
 With domestication, it has become more profitable to incubate eggs artificially, while keeping hens in full egg production.
 To help achieve this, there has been intense artificial selection for non-broodiness in commercial egg laying chickens and parent stock of poultry.
 As a result of this artificial selection, broodiness has been reduced to very low levels in present-day breeds of commercial fowl, both among egg-laying and meat-producing breeds.